VladimirMarkelov/clui/docs/layout.md

 ```
 where newPackDirection either Horizontal(default value) or Vertical.

 Automatic control placement can be tuned up with extra container properties for nicer-looking result.
 It is padding and gap values.
-By default all of them are 0 (except paddings for Window and Frame with a border - in this case default paddings are 1).
+By default all of them are 0 (except paddings for Window and Frame with a border - in this case default paddings are 1, and gapX for Window is 1 by default).
 Padding is a number of character between the container edge and the first child, gap is a number of characters between children inside container.
 The default padding and gap sizes can be changed with calls:
 ```
 container.SetGaps(gapX, gapY)
 container.SetPaddings(identX, identY)